-E. If you are caught cheating the fuel in any way, the Sunoco fuel must be stock, and must not have ANY additives whatsoever.
+E. If you are caught cheating the fuel in any way, the fuel must be stock as provided by the manufacturer, and must not have ANY additives whatsoever.

-Illegal components may be confiscated by Madera Speedway and become property of the speedway.
+Illegal components WILL be confiscated by Madera Speedway and become property of the speedway.

-$5,000 to the Champion of the eight race televised series!
+$5,000 to the Champion of the nine race televised series!

 Race Procedures; note, we use the Madera Speedway track rules except where noted different on this page.

 When the leaders hit the one to go at the flag stand the yellow track lights will go out and the front row will maintain pace car speed with no tire scrubbing past the flag stand.
 When the pace car pulls off the track the front row will maintain pace car speed until they get to within a car length of the acceleration cone/line in the middle of turn three and four.
 When the front row gets to the accelerate cone/line they are to gradually build speed starting at or about a car length prior to the cone/line.
 The race leader will be the first car to cross the starting line and will be guaranteed to lead at the starting line as long as they began to gradually accelerate at or slightly before the start cone/line and the leader does not spin the tires or decelerate in anyway after they passed the “acceleration” cone/line.
 If the leader does not gradually accelerate at the acceleration area, or accelerates late or abruptly, or pinches the second-place car up or down, or spins the tires, or decelerates at any time after the acceleration cone/line they will forfeit their right to lead at the starting line.